 - Coronary artery diameter: Coronary atherosclerosis is the most frequent cause of narrowing and obstructing the coronary artery, and the clinical presentation differs according to the extent of obstruction.

 - Coronary artery tone: Coronary vasospasm as in variant or Prinzmetal’s angina, reduces the oxygen supply without significant underlying artherosclerotic changes.

 - Perfusion pressure: It’s determined by the pressure gradient from the aorta to the coronary artery.

 - Heart rate: Coronary artery flow occurs mainly during diastole, therefore extreme tachycardia will decrease the duration of diastole, and thus will decrease the blood flow into the coronary arteries.

-Any clinical condition affects one or more of the previous factors will reduce the myocardial oxygen supply and can result in ischemia.
+Any clinical condition affecting one or more of the above mentioned factors will reduce the myocardial oxygen supply and can result in ischemia.

 Symptoms and Clinical Diagnosis of Coronary Artery Disease

 The main symptom of coronary heart disease is angina pectoris, which can be divided into a stable and an unstable form.